basho/rfc/open/query-buffers.md

    (referred to in this document as "eligible") will cause query buffers created for them.

-2. **Follow-up queries** are those which (a) have SELECT, FROM, WHERE, GROUP BY and ORDER BY expressions identical with some previously issued query (which is then called "initial query" in relation to those following it), and (b) have a matching query bufer ID in `buffer_id` field of the `tsqueryreq` field.
+2. **Follow-up queries** are those which (a) have SELECT, FROM, WHERE, and ORDER BY expressions identical with some previously issued query (which is then called "initial query" in relation to those following it), and (b) have a matching query bufer ID in `buffer_id` field of the `tsqueryreq` field.